 Mortenson Lake National Wildlife Refuge

-Until recently, Mortenson Lake was the only known breeding place of the endangered Wyoming toad.
+For many years it was known that Mortenson Lake was the only remaining breeding place of the endangered Wyoming toad.
 Then the US Fish & Wildlife Service established a captive breeding population at Lake George (on nearby Hutton Lake National Wildlife Refuge) and the toads have a better chance of survival now.

 Mortenson Lake NWR is composed of 1,776 acres and contains parts or all of four lakes.
 The property is southwest of the city of Laramie and the lakes are collectively known as "Laramie plains lakes."
 This is an alpine area covered with a mix of greasewood, grasslands and wetlands.
 The mean elevation of Mortenson Lake NWR is 7,256 feet.